Man remanded for allegedly killing taxi driver

 Awuah together with an accomplice, who is at large, lured him (the deceased) to a teak plantation between Atwima Gyankobaa and Hwediem near Nyinahini in the Atwima Mponua District of Ashanti Region.

-The prosecution said the owner of the taxi, Daniel Owusu, reported to the police station of the missing driver on July 12, 2020.
+The prosecution said the owner of the taxi, Daniel Owusu, reported to the police station the missing of the driver on July 12, 2020.

 Upon investigation, the police apprehended Awuah, who was in the possession of the taxi with registration number GE 1436-17 at Nyinahini.

-When the police got to the scene, the head of the deceased was almost decomposed and the body had been conveyed to the mortuary of the Komfo Anokye Teaching Hospital.
+When the police got to the scene, the head of the deceased was almost decomposed and the body was conveyed to the mortuary of the Komfo Anokye Teaching Hospital.

 Awuah was initially referred to as a final year Geological Engineering student of the Kwame Nkrumah University of Science and Technology (KNUST).